 The Swedenborg Film Season is an annual showcase of cinematic work, relevant to the thought of Emanuel Swedenborg.
 Film screenings take place in grade-II-listed Swedenborg Hall, creating a uniquely atmospheric experience.
 Admission is free.
-The 2011 season featured films by Robert Bresson; and the 2012 season focused on the work of Ingmar Bergman.
-The programme for the Swedenborg Film Season 2013 is to be confirmed.
-Please check again soon!
+Previous seasons and screenings have focused on work by Fritz Lang; Robert Bresson; Ingmar Bergman; and a survey of 'Images of the Afterlife in Cinema'.
+The programme for the Swedenborg Film Season in 2014 features a special Jim Jarmusch double bill.

 In 2011, the Swedenborg Film Season focused on one classic director, whose films explore arguably 'Swedenborgian' themes.
 Robert Bresson (1901- 1991) has often been described as 'the patron saint of cinematography', defined by his ascetic style and spiritual narratives.
 Bresson rejected traditional and modernist concepts of cinema, arguing that film should represent a whole new form of expression - separate from theatre and more akin to painting or poetry.
 For Bresson, cinematography can provide a dialogue with the infinite; or, in Swedenborg's terminology, a 'correspondence' between immediate reality and transcendent truth.